Quickback Docs

 });

 And enable the realtime binding in your database config.
-The compiler generates the Durable Object worker and helper functions.
+The compiler generates the Durable Object class, helper functions, and wrangler bindings — all within your main worker.

 Pages